Døds diving

+Døds diving or dødsing, also known as death diving, is an extreme sport originating in Norway.
+In this amateur sport, divers jump from high platforms in a horizontal position before curling into a pike position (similar to a fetal position) just before entering the water, landing first with their feet and hands or knees and elbows to avoid serious injury.
+Unlike traditional diving, the goal is not to minimize splash or perfect form but to maintain a dramatic pose for as long as possible mid-air.
+Despite being risky, death diving has experienced athletes who have developed techniques to manage impact and prevent injury.

+Competitions

-Døds is the original Norwegian style of Death Diving administered, produced and promoted by the International Døds Federation through its Døds Diving World Tour, Døds Diving World Championship and other proprietary events.
-The Døds Diving World Tour is the official death diving league that serves as a qualifier for the Døds Diving World Championship.
+Døds is produced and promoted by the International Døds Federation through its Døds Diving League consisting of Døds Diving World Tour, Døds Diving World Championship and other proprietary events.
+The Døds Diving World Tour is the official competition circuit that serves as a qualifier for the Døds Diving World Championship.
 The Døds Diving World Championship is the pinnacle event of the sport of death diving, and has taken place in Oslo, Norway every August since it debuted in 2008 as the first official death diving competition on the global stage.
 Under its Døds trademarks, the International Døds Federation produces everything from events, media productions, merchandise and training courses at Døds Academy.
-International Døds Federation, headquartered in Oslo, Norway, is a fully commercial organisation that works to build the sport and the death diving community internationally.
+International Døds Federation, headquartered in Oslo, Norway, is a fully commercial organization that works to build the sport and the death diving community internationally.

-Døds is a form of extreme freestyle diving from heights jumping with stretched arms and belly first, landing in a cannonball or a shrimp position.